Mateo Antonio de Mendoza: Career

 In 1761, Mendoza was appointed interim governor of New Mexico by Charles III to serve between Francisco Antonio Marin del Valle and Manuel Portillo Urrisola.
-Officially, he ruled only for few months, but no document confirms he was in New Mexico.
+Officially, he ruled only for a few months, but no document confirms he was in New Mexico.

 Mendoza married Cecilia Catalina Mendoza y Davalillo on 27 September 1714, in San Asensio, in the La Rioja (Spain).